Alex Dunne: 2025

+2026

+In December 2025, it was announced that Dunne had re-signed with Rodin Motorsport to compete in the 2026 season, partnering Martinius Stenshorne.

+During the opening five rounds of the 2026 seasons, Dunne Scored a podium at every event and qualified no lower than fourth.
+After nine rounds, he was fourth in the drivers' standings with 108 points heading into the summer break.

 Formula E

 In January 2025, Dunne was announced as the reserve and development driver for McLaren Formula E Team.
 He made his debut in Formula E machinery during the rookie practice session for the Jeddah ePrix.

-He took part in the Berlin rookie test at the Tempelhof Airport Street Circuit in July later that year alongside fellow McLaren development driver Ella Lloyd.
+Dunne took part in the Berlin rookie test at the Tempelhof Airport Street Circuit in July later that year alongside fellow McLaren development driver Ella Lloyd.

 Formula One

 Dunne joined the McLaren Driver Development Programme in 2024, debuting in free practice at the 2025 Austrian Grand Prix.

 In September 2022, Dunne took part in a scouting camp conducted by the Ferrari Driver Academy.
 Ahead of the 2024 Imola Formula 3 round in May, Dunne was announced to be joining the McLaren Driver Development Programme.

 In May 2025, Dunne conducted his first test run in a McLaren Formula 1 car, driving the McLaren MCL60 at Circuit Zandvoort.
 He later drove the car once again a month later at the Circuit of the Americas.